adorney79/RISC-V_FYP/README.md

 # RISC-V_FYP
 This is my final year project based around RISC-V and Chipyard.
-See report.pdf for more details
+See Report.pdf for more details

 ## Licenses
 This project contains some modified files from the [rocket chip](https://github.com/chipsalliance/rocket-chip) repository.